 The Construction Management program is accredited by the American Council for Construction Education (ACCE) and was most recently re-accredited in 2015.
 ACCE accreditation requires that information regarding program goals and objectives, operating procedures, and performance assessment planning and data is readily accessible to the public.

 A Bachelor of Science degree at Illinois State requires a minimum of 120 credit hours.
 Of these total hours, the Construction Management major requires 91 credit hours of coursework.
 The major hours are divided into four areas: General Education, Construction Management Core, Construction Management Electives, and Management Core courses.

 Students in the Construction Management major are required to complete 800 hours of work experience.
-To satisfy this requirement, students may complete an internship, (TEC 398 Professional Practice), and/or complete and document a minimum of 800 hours of construction management work experience.
-This must be done prior to enrolling in the senior capstone course, (TEC 394) Construction Management and Administration.
+This must be done prior to enrolling in the senior capstone course (TEC 394 Construction Management and Administration).